synml/segmentation-pytorch/README.md

-# UNet-pytorch
+# segmentation-pytorch
- A simple PyTorch implementation of U-Net.
+ A simple PyTorch implementation of semantic segmentation models.